Water Vapor Imagery

 Now let's carry this idea over to water vapor imagery (refer to the right portion of the above schematic).
 At the wavelengths used for water vapor imagery (between roughly 6 and 7 microns), water vapor very effectively absorbs and emits radiation.
 Another way to think about it is that at a wavelength like 6.7 microns (the sample wavelength used in the schematic), water vapor radiates just like liquid water and ice do at 10.7 microns.
 So, water vapor is an invisible gas at visible wavelengths and longer infrared wavelengths, but it "glows" at wavelengths around 6 to 7 microns.

-The bottom line is that, for water vapor imagery, the effective layer lies in the uppermost region of appreciable water vapor.
-That is, the effective layer is the source region for the radiation detected by the satellite, as the columns toward the right in the schematic above show.
-Above the effective layer, there is not enough water vapor to generate a signal to be observed by the satellite.
+The bottom line is that, the effective layer is the source region for the radiation detected by the satellite.
+It's the highest layer of appreciable water vapor, and above the effective layer, there is not enough water vapor to generate a signal to be observed by the satellite.
 And as with clouds in the traditional IR example, any radiation emitted below the effective layer is simply absorbed by the water vapor above it.
-Therefore, the satellite measures the radiation coming only from the effective layer, and like traditional infrared imagery, this radiation intensity is converted to a temperature.
-Here's the key point: Water vapor imagery displays the temperature of the effective layer of water vapor (notice that the water vapor image below has a temperature scale, just like traditional infrared imagery).
+Therefore, the satellite measures the radiation coming only from the effective layer, and like traditional infrared imagery, this radiation intensity is converted to a temperature, which means water vapor imagery displays the temperature of the effective layer of water vapor, although not all images you'll find online will contain a specific color temperature scale.
 Commonly, water vapor imagery uses shades of gray, with warmer (lower) effective layers shown as dark and colder (higher) effective layers shown in white.
-As with traditional IR imagery, color enhancements are often added to identify key temperatures.
-In the image below, warm colors (oranges, reds) are added to emphasize warm effective layers, while cool colors (purples, blues, greens) are used to illustrate very cold effective layers.
+Many sites will add color enhancements to identify key temperatures like with traditional infrared imagery, but color schemes vary from website to website.

 You may hear on television or see other online explanations that suggest water vapor imagery measures the water vapor content of the atmosphere, but that's not really true.
-We can infer certain things about the moisture profile of the atmosphere based on the temperature of the effective layer, but the satellite isn't actually measuring the amount of water vapor present in order to create water vapor images.
+We can infer certain things about the moisture profile of the atmosphere based on the temperature of the effective layer, but the satellite isn't actually measuring the amount of water vapor present in order to create water vapor images, and it tells us nothing about water vapor below the effective layer.
+So, what can we infer by knowing the temperature of the effective layer?
+Check out the short video (2:43) below:

-For a location over Denver, Colorado, which shows a temperature of - 30 degrees Celsius, the height of the effective layer was nearly 30,000 feet (9.1 km) on this date, and we can conclude that the upper troposphere contains more water vapor here than over southern California.
-Finally, turn your attention to the region of -60 degrees Celsius over central Texas (light blue).
-Here, the effective layer was way up at 40,000 feet (12.2 km) on this date -- at the boundary between the troposphere and stratosphere.
+This area near the Kansas / Nebraska border has some of the lowest temperatures on the map – a very cold effective layer of around -60 degrees Celsius.
+On this date, that temperature was up near 40,000 feet, at the very top of the troposphere.
 Such a cold, high effective layer can only be caused by high ice clouds typical of the tops of cumulonimbus clouds.
 I should point out that at such low temperatures very little water exists in the vapor phase.
-However, ice crystals also have a fairly strong emission signature between 6 and 7 microns, so if you see such cold effective layers (less than -45 degrees Celsius or so), you are most likely looking at ice clouds (cirrus, cirrostratus, cumulonimbus tops, etc.) rather than at water vapor.
+However, ice crystals also have a fairly strong emission signature between 6 and 7 microns, so if you see such cold effective layers (say less than about -45 degrees Celsius or so), you are most likely looking at ice clouds (like cirrus, cirrostratus, or cumulonimbus tops) rather than at just water vapor.
+And, in fact in this case, this was an area of budding thunderstorms.

 A comparison of water vapor and IR images for a location along the Texas coast.

-An infrared image (left) at 10Z on January 14, 2003, shows a blob of low clouds (in gray) over the western Gulf of Mexico and the Texas Seaboard.
-The surface observation at Corpus Christi (yellow dot) is consistent with the IR satellite data.
-But there are seemingly no clouds visible in the water vapor image (right).
-The dark shading on the water vapor image indicates that the effective layer lies in the mid-troposphere (above the low clouds).
-Therefore, the radiation emitted by liquid water and water vapor in the tops of the low clouds was absorbed by water vapor higher up and never reached the satellite.
+An infrared image (left) shows a blob of low clouds (in gray) over the western Gulf of Mexico and the Texas Seaboard.
+But there are seemingly no clouds evident in the water vapor image (right).
+The dark shading on the water vapor image indicates that the effective layer lies in the mid-troposphere (above the low clouds); therefore, radiation emitted by liquid water and water vapor in the tops of the low clouds was absorbed by water vapor higher up and never reached the satellite.

 Credit: NOAA

 If you look back carefully at our familiar atmospheric absorption spectrum, notice that absorption (and therefore emission) by water vapor isn't uniform in the range of wavelengths used for water vapor images (roughly 6 to 7 microns).
 Indeed, toward the higher end of the range, absorption is less than 100 percent, and using the different absorption and emission properties of water vapor near 7 microns allows satellites to "see" effective layers in different layers of the troposphere.
-Therefore, you'll sometimes find water vapor images called "upper-level", "mid-level" or "lower-level" water vapor images.
+Therefore, you'll sometimes find water vapor images labeled "upper-level", "mid-level" or "lower-level."
 While the altitude of the effective layer on any of these images varies based on the amount of water vapor in an air column (and how it's distributed), make sure that you're not fooled by these names.
 Even "lower-level" water vapor imagery typically detects effective layers between roughly 7,500 feet and 18,000 feet.
-In other words, most often, you're looking at emissions from effective layers of water vapor in the middle or upper troposphere on any of these satellite products.
+In other words, most often, you're looking at emissions from effective layers of water vapor in the middle troposphere, even on so-called "lower-level" water vapor imagery.

 Therefore, even "lower-level" water vapor imagery still can't often detect surface water vapor or the presence of low clouds.
-For example, check out this side-by-side comparison of a visible image and "lower-level water vapor" image from October 28, 2019.
+For example, check out this side-by-side comparison of a visible image and "lower-level water vapor" image.
 On this water vapor image, shades of yellow and orange mark regions with a warmer effective layer.
 Note that the lower-level water vapor image provides no indication of the presence of low clouds whatsoever (especially notable over Illinois and Indiana), because their tops were located below the effective layer at this time (their emissions were absorbed by water vapor higher up).
-The bottom line is that even on "lower-level" water vapor images, you cannot see near surface water vapor, fog, or low clouds, unless the atmospheric is extremely dry higher up (which is only possible in very cold, dry Arctic air).
+The bottom line is that even on "lower-level" water vapor images, you cannot see near-surface water vapor, fog, or low clouds, unless the atmospheric is extremely dry higher up (which is only possible in very cold, dry Arctic air).

 Photo of smoke streaming away from an extinguished candle.